 Mary Mubaiwa - Mutual Legal Assistance (MLA) request Mary Mubaiwa was the wife of the former Deputy President of Zimbabwe and is therefore regarded as a PEP.
-An MLA request was received from Zimbabwe - The respondent, a Zimbabwean citizen was the CEO of a company operating in Zimbabwe who established a business relationship with two companies in the DCA.
-The SA comparison previded par forme inverse to claim payments from the RSA.
+An MLA request was received from Zimbabwe - The respondent, a Zimbabwean citizen was the CEO of a company operating in Zimbabwe who established a business relationship with two companies in the Zimbabwe who established a business relationship with two companies in the RSA.
 The SA companies provided pro-forma invoices to claim payments from the Zimbabwean company.
 The funds were then diverted to acquire personal property and personal benefits.
 The AFU obtained a preservation order to the value of R11.2 million on 09 February 2022.
 The forfeiture process is ongoing.